 (b) how you are the right candidate for your target program.

 Since no two individuals have the same set of conditions, motives, and aims, each SOP review, therefore, has its individuality.

-We have received some requests asking for SOP review samples from students.
-It is not advisable to use a SOP review online because there is a high risk of plagiarism sneaking into your writing.
+We have received some requests asking for Statement of Purpose sample from students.
+It is not advisable to use an SOP review online because there is a high risk of plagiarism sneaking into your writing.
 Your submission is likely to be rejected if the university finds any plagiarism throughout your SOP.
-We have put together a generic template and method for drafting a Statement of Purpose for your guidance:
+We have put together a generic template and method for drafting a Statement of Purpose format for your guidance: